MaterSim/AtomisticSimulation/lectures/lec_07.md

 Manybody descriptors, such as the power spectrum and bispectrum, have found widespread applications in various fields of materials science, condensed matter physics, and machine learning, particularly in the analysis of atomic-scale structures.
 Their ability to describe both angular and radial components of atomic environments has made them essential tools for understanding complex materials and phenomena.

 **Interatomic Potentials and Machine Learning.** One of the most prominent applications of manybody descriptors is in the development of machine-learning-based interatomic potentials.
-Methods such as the Gaussian Approximation Potential (GAP) and Moment Tensor Potentials (MTP) use manybody descriptors to model the potential energy surface (PES) of atomic systems.
 These models require descriptors that are invariant to translations, rotations, and permutations of atoms.
 By providing a compact and invariant representation of the local atomic environment, manybody descriptors allow machine learning models to predict atomic forces and energies with high accuracy, without the need for empirical fitting.
 This has revolutionized the simulation of large-scale systems, such as materials under extreme conditions or complex chemical reactions.

-**Materials Characterization.** Bond order parameters are widely used in molecular dynamics (MD) simulations to distinguish between different crystal structures (e.g., fcc, bcc, hcp) and to identify phase transitions between solid, liquid, and amorphous states.
+**Materials Characterization and Phase Transition.** Bond order parameters are widely used in molecular dynamics (MD) simulations to distinguish between different crystal structures (e.g., fcc, bcc, hcp) and to identify phase transitions between solid, liquid, and amorphous states.
 These descriptors allow researchers to quantify the degree of local order or disorder in a material and monitor how this order evolves over time.
 This is particularly useful in the study of glasses, liquids, and amorphous materials, where traditional descriptors like the pair distribution function fail to capture the full complexity of the atomic arrangement.

-**Phase Transitions.** These descriptors are also widely used to investigate phase transitions in materials.
-For example, during the melting of a crystalline solid, descriptors like the power spectrum $p_l$ can be employed to monitor changes in the local atomic environment, allowing researchers to pinpoint the onset of disorder as a solid transitions to a liquid.
-In addition, these descriptors can serve as collective variables in enhanced sampling technqiues to study phase transitions.

 **Physical Property Prediction.** By representing atomic structures in a form that is both compact and invariant, these descriptors enable the construction of high-throughput screening models to predict material properties such as hardness, conductivity, and thermal stability.
 The use of descriptors like the bispectrum in machine learning pipelines has enabled researchers to explore vast chemical and structural spaces and identify novel materials with desired properties.